 What are obsessions?

-Obsessions are thoughts, images or urges that a child doesn’t want but can’t get out of his head.
-When a child has these thoughts, he might also feel very anxious or fearful.
+Obsessions are thoughts, images or urges that a child doesn’t want but can’t stop thinking about.
+When a child has these thoughts, they might also feel very anxious or fearful.

 Some examples of obsessions might be:

 - being scared of getting sick from touching dirty handles

 - feeling that something terrible will happen if their books aren’t in the right order.

 Compulsions are things a child feels they must do over and over.
 Sometimes children might do this to try to stop an obsessive thought.
 But sometimes children don’t know why they feel and behave this way.

 - washing hands repeatedly